-- The ROTC Physical Fitness Assessment (RPFA) may be used for high school applicants.
-Cadet Command Incentives division will coordinate with the applicant's high school to have the RFPA conducted. - ALL scholarship applicants must successfully complete the Army Physical Fitness Test (APFT) at the 60/60/60 scoring level prior to contracting.
-Failure to do so may result in the withdrawal of scholarship. - Freshman must successfully complete the APFT at the 60/60/60 standard prior to December first of their Freshman year or their scholarship will be withdrawn. - All other scholarship applicants must complete the PFT at the 60/60/60 standard prior to contracting. - For scholarships beginning in the Spring, the applicants must successfully complete the APFT at the 60/60/60 standard during all subsequent APFTs.
+- ROTC Physical Fitness Assessment is for high school applicants.
+Cadet Command Incentives division will coordinate with the applicant's high school to have the RFPA conducted. - All scholarship applicants must successfully complete the Army Combat Fitness Test (ACFT) to standard.
+Failure to do so may result in the withdrawal of scholarship. - Freshman must successfully complete the ACFT at standard prior to December 1 of their first year or their scholarship is withdrawn - All other scholarship applicants must complete the ACFT to standard prior to contracting. - · For scholarships beginning in the spring, the applicants must successfully complete the ACFT to standard.

-· Character:
+Character

-- · Scholarship applicants must not have moral obligations or personal convictions that will prevent them from: - · Supporting and defending the Constitution of the United States against all enemies, foreign and domestic. - · Conscientiously bearing arms. - · Scholarship applicants must satisfactorily explain any record of civil conviction.
+- Scholarship applicants must not have moral obligations or personal convictions that will prevent them from the following: - · Supporting and defending the Constitution of the United States against all enemies, foreign and domestic. - · Conscientiously bearing arms. - Scholarship applicants must satisfactorily explain any record of civil conviction.

-· Academic Discipline:
+Academic Discipline:

 - Scholarship applicants must agree to enroll in one of the approved baccalaureate degree producing programs listed in USACC pamphlet 145-1.
-Emphasis within the scholarship process will be placed on technical disciplines; i.e., engineering, physical science, and nursing. - All scholarship students must be enrolled in military science courses to be entitled to payment for that term.
+Emphasis within the scholarship process is on technical disciplines; i.e., engineering, physical science, and nursing - All scholarship students will enroll in military science courses to be entitled to payment for that term.
 All scholarship students must be enrolled and remain enrolled full-time in order to receive scholarship benefits with the exception of their final term as an MSIV.
-Cadet Academically and militarily aligned to complete degree requirements and commission may be paid scholarship benefits for the last term in less than full-time status.
+Cadet academically and militarily aligned to complete degree requirements and commission may be paid scholarship benefits for the last term in less than full-time status.

-· Students Ineligible to Compete for a Scholarship:
+• Students Ineligible to Compete for a Scholarship: